Sparse Feature Circuits: Discovering and Editing Interpretable Causal Graphs in Language Models

 \section{Formulation}

 \paragraph{Feature disentanglement with sparse autoencoders.} A fundamental challenge in NN interpretability is that individual neurons are rarely interpretable \citep{elhage2022superposition}.
-Recently, \citet{cunningham2024sparse,bricken2023monosemanticity} have shown that \textbf{sparse autoencoders} (SAEs) can be used to identify interpretable directions.
-We closely follow \citet{bricken2023monosemanticity} to train SAEs for attention outputs,\footnote{In other words, the output of the attention layer's out projection.} MLP outputs, and residual stream activations for each layer of Pythia-70M \citep{biderman2023pythia}.
-Given an input activation \smash{$\vx\in \sR^{d_\text{model}}$} from one of these model components, the corresponding SAE computes a decomposition
+Therefore, many interpretability researchers have recently turned to \textbf{sparse autoencoders} (SAEs), an unsupervised technique for identifying a large number of interpretable NN latents \citep{cunningham2024sparse,bricken2023monosemanticity,templeton2024scaling,rajamanoharan2024improvingdictionarylearninggated,rajamanoharan2024jumpingaheadimprovingreconstruction}.
+Given a model component with latent space $\sR^d$ and an activation $\vx\in \sR^d$, an SAE computes a decomposition